Now that peak bloom’s been announced by the NPS we’re officially in Cherry Blossom Season!!

 10. The U.S. Arboretum

-This stunning park is perfect for visiting all year round, but it looks extra gorgeous during spring thanks to its cherry blossom trees.
-Plus, the Arboretum’s sakura trees tend to hit peak bloom at a different time than the Tidal Basin ones, so it’s a great alternative and less crowded place to catch the blossoms.
+This stunning park is perfect for visiting all year round, but it looks extra gorgeous during spring thanks to its cherry blossom trees (and other beautiful ones, like magnolias above!).
+Even better, the Arboretum’s trees tend to hit peak bloom at a different time than the Tidal Basin ones, so it’s a great alternative and less crowded place to catch the cherry blossoms!